learn-academy-2022-echo/react-challenges/functional-props-brook-daniel/README.md

 📚 User Stories
 As a user, I can see an application that has a list of food items and the price of each item.
+X
 Hint: Take some time to think about the data structure that will allow you to effectively store the required information.
 As a user, I can click a button to select an item I wish to order.

 As a user, I can see the items I have selected to order displayed on the page.
 🏔 Stretch
 As a user, I can see the total cost of my current order.